espruino/BangleApps/apps/speedalt/README.md

 Left Display Tap : Swaps the displays.
 You can have either speed or altitude/distance on the large primary display.

-Right Display Tap : Swaps the modes between Speed+Altitude or Speed+Distance Note: You cannot swap to Speed+Distance or select waypoints while displaying MAX values.
+Right Display Tap : Swaps the modes between Speed+Altitude or Speed+Distance Note: You cannot swap to Speed+Distance while displaying MAX values.

 BTN1 : Short press < 2 secs toggles the displays between showing the current speed/alt values or the maximum speed/alt values recorded.